CodeForPittsburgh/LibraryBookChallenge/README.md

 The raw data is coming soon

-images in the resource folder
+images in the resources/images folder

 data in the data folder